Money-Saving Secrets Car Rental Companies Don’t Want You to Know

 Cancellations are almost always free

-And finally, the biggest FAQ...
-INSURANCE
+And finally, the biggest FAQ of all: What about insurance?

-Every person who has ever rented a car has at some point panicked over the additional insurance offered, especially as over-aggressive counter agents strike fear into you with mention of $100-a-day "loss of use" fee should the car be damaged in an accident (which they can, and will, charge).
+Every person who has ever rented a car has at some point panicked over the additional insurance offered, especially as over-aggressive counter agents strike fear into you with mention of a $100-per-day loss of use fee should the car be damaged in an accident (which they can, and will, charge).

 1. Damage waiver

-Then again, sometimes it's just not worth the hassle of going through your insurance provider and credit card company in the event of an accident, and being able to just turn in the wreck with the keys is a nice convenience.
+Then again, sometimes it's just not worth the hassle of going through your insurance provider and credit card company in the event of an accident.
+Being able to just turn in the wreck with the keys is a nice convenience.

 2. Liability coverage

 This is coverage for damage you cause to someone else's person or property.
-In this case, car rental coverage can be a good deal: it offers $1,000,000 in coverage to expend before you ever contact your own insurance.
+In this case, car rental coverage can be a good deal: It offers $1,000,000 in coverage before you contact your own insurance.
 It doesn't cover the car at all, but it covers other people you hurt or cause loss to.